goneal26/Newsies/README.md

 You can visit the currently deployed build [here](https://goneal26.pythonanywhere.com/).

+## Team Churro
+This project was developed by Team Churro- Alexander and Tre.

 ## Installation Instructions
+__Note__: The "main" branch of this project is the main development branch, for modifying and running the app/project locally.
+The "deployed" branch is slightly different, as it has some minor changes so that in can specifically run on PythonAnywhere.
+This branch has features that work on PythonAnywhere that may not work when running the project locally.
+These installation instructions are for installing and developing on the "main" branch.

 1. Prerequisites

 Ensure that you have the following installed on your system: